Farmers ranked No. 6 among national insurers for the best home insurance in 2025, scoring 3.86 stars out of 5.

 Farmers launched from a one-room office in downtown Los Angeles in 1928, aiming to provide quality insurance at an affordable price.
 Farmers then expanded to acquire New World Life Company of Seattle, becoming the first major insurance provider with interest-free monthly payment plans.

-Farmers Insurance provides about 19 million individual policies and recently introduced Spot, a digital dog, to help with property inspections and catastrophe claims.
+Farmers Insurance provides about 19 million individual policies.
 In 2021, Farmers acquired MetLife’s home and auto business.
 The company now serves more than 10 million households nationwide.

 Farmers is the first U.S.-based insurance carrier to sign the Principles for Sustainable Insurance, a collaboration between the United Nations and global insurance companies to advance sustainable practices across the industry.